Strategic Intelligence in Practice

 Strategy fails most often at the team level, not the idea level.

+Strategy succeeds or fails not at the idea level, but at the team and organizational level.
 Strategic Intelligence helps leaders understand how decisions are shaped by group dynamics, assumptions, and unspoken alignment, or misalignment.

 This content focuses on how leaders and teams think together when clarity, trust, and shared direction matter most.